chnm/thatcamp-org/wp-content/plugins/paypal-donations/readme.txt

 == Changelog ==

+= version 1.9.5 =
+* Removed a deprecated function for PHP 7.2.1

 = version 1.9.4 =
 * Added a new filter that allows overriding of the paypal email address dynamically.